squinkylabs/SquinkyVCV/docs/sq2.md

 If there are more simultaneous notes being played than may be accommodated by the polyphony setting, then voices will get "stolen" and re-assigned to play the new notes.
 At the moment Seq++ uses a variation on "last note" assignment.
 If there is already an idle voice that was playing the new pitch, that voice will be selected.
 Then the next idle voice (in rotation) will be used, then the first voice will be used.

-## MIDI file input
+## MIDI file I/O

-Seq++ will import standard MIDI file.
+Seq++ will import and export standard MIDI file.
 This is an easy way to get track from another piece of software into VCV.

-The MIDI file import feature is on the main context menu - the one you get when you right click on the panel (not the note-grid).
+The MIDI file features are on the main context menu - the one you get when you right click on the panel (not the note-grid).

 The import is very simple.
 It looks for the first track in the file that has notes on it, and imports the entirety of that track.
 It only imports notes, and ignores other MIDI data.

+Export saves the entire (single) track in a type-0 MIDI file.

 ## Step recording